-In the field of AI and law, argumentation dialogues have been studied extensively (see [Bench-Capon et al., 2004; 2009]).
-Ashley's [1990] HYPO, to be discussed more extensively in Section 5.2, takes a 3-ply dialogue model as starting point, in which a proponent makes a claim, which can be attacked by an opponent, and then defended by the proponent.
-An early AI and law conception of argumentation dialogue is

-Thomas Gordon's [1993; 1995] Pleadings game.
+In the field of AI and law, argumentation dialogues have been studied extensively (see Bench-Capon et al, 2004, 2009).
+Ashley's (1990) HYPO, to be discussed more extensively in Section 5.2, takes a 3-ply dialogue model as starting point, in which a proponent makes a claim, which can be attacked by an opponent, and then defended by the proponent.
+An early AI and law conception of argumentation dialogue is Thomas Gordon's (1993, 1995) Pleadings game.
 Gordon formalizes the pleading in a US-style civil law process, which is aimed at determining the legal and factual issues of a case.
 In the Pleadings Game, a proponent and opponent (in this setting referred to as 'plaintiff' and 'defendant') can concede, deny and defend claims, and also declare defeasible rules.
 Players can discuss the validity of a defeasible rule.
-Players are committed to the consequences of their claims, as prescribed by a nonmonotonic logic underlying the Pleadings Game.
+Players are committed to the consequences of their claims, as prescribed by a non-monotonic logic underlying the Pleadings Game.

-Other dialogue models of argumentation in AI and law have been proposed by Prakken and Sartor [1996; 1998], Hage et al. [1993], and Lodder [1999].
-In Prakken and Sartor's approach [1996; 1998], dialogue models are presented as a kind of proof theory for their argumentation model.
+Other dialogue models of argumentation in AI and law have been proposed by Prakken and Sartor (1996, 1998), Hage, Leenes and Lodder (1993), and Lodder (1999).
+In Prakken and Sartor's approach (1996, 1998), dialogue models are presented as a kind of proof theory for their argumentation model.
 Prakken and Sartor interpret a proof as a dialogue between a proponent and opponent.
 An argument is justified when there is a winning strategy for the proponent of the argument.
-Hage et al. [1993] and Lodder [1999] propose a model of argumentation dialogues with the purpose of establishing the law in a concrete case.
+Hage, Leenes and Lodder (1993) and Lodder (1999) propose a model of argumentation dialogues with the purpose of establishing the law in a concrete case.
 They are inspired by the idea of law as a pure procedure (though not endorsing it): when the law is purely procedural, there is no criterion for a good outcome of a legal procedure other than the procedure itself.

 Some models emphasize that the rules of argumentative dialogue can themselves be the subject of debate.
 An actual example is a parliamentary discussion about the way in which legislation is to be discussed.
-In philosophy, Suber has taken the idea of self-amending games to its extreme by proposing the game of Nomic, in which the players can gradually change the rules.37 Proposals to formalize such meta-argumentation include Vreeswijk [2000] and Brewka [2001], who have proposed formal models of argumentative dialogues allowing self-amendments.38
+In philosophy, Suber has taken the idea of self-amending games to its extreme by proposing the game of Nomic, in which the players can gradually change the rules.
+36 Proposals to formalize such meta-argumentation include Vreeswijk (2000) and Brewka (2001), who have proposed formal models of argumentative dialogues allowing self-amendments.
+37

-In an attempt to clarify how logic, defeasibility, dialogue and procedure are related, Henry Prakken [1997, p.
-270f.] proposed to distinguish four layers of argumentation models.
+In an attempt to clarify how logic, defeasibility, dialogue and procedure are related, Henry Prakken (1997, p.
+270f.) proposed to distinguish four layers of argumentation models.
 The first is the logical layer, which determines contradiction and support.
 The second layer is dialectical, which defines what counts as attack, counterargument, and also when an argument is defeated.
 The third layer is procedural and contains the rules constraining a dialogue, for instance, which moves parties can make, when parties can make a move, and when the dialogue is finished.
 The fourth and final layer is strategic.
 At this layer, one finds the strategies and heuristics used by a good, effective arguer.